mahdouglass/torchandwait/src/pages/blog/2021-07-09-a-swift-pursuit.md

 title: A Swift Pursuit
 date: 2021-07-09T01:27:41.146Z
 description: Marius drags Cora along and the party struggles to keep up.
 An unfortunate delay could be deadly.
-(Thumbnail is an image that the player who plays Amelrelle created)
+(Thumbnail is an image of the token used for Escobert found at https://andaria.fandom.com/wiki/Escobert_the_Red)
 featuredpost: true
-featuredimage: /img/amelrelle_token.png
+featuredimage: /img/escobert_token.png
 tags:
   - GM
 ---